Pages

 Comments: Why is Baku's Tower Named the Maiden Tower?

-Intriguingly, except for the legendary background, there is no historical explanation or archaeological or written evidence describing why the tower was named the Maiden Tower.
-In this case, however, we cannot exclude the possibility of exploring the religious explanation.
+Intriguingly, except for the legendary background, no historical explanation or archaeological or written evidence describes why the tower was named the Maiden Tower.
+In this case, we have to explore possible religious explanations.

-Indeed, we believe that the tower is named the Maiden Tower because it was never destroyed by the enemy.
-From the religious perspective, that means that the temple was never humiliated or desecrated by evil (Ahriman, or Avestan: Angra/Aŋra Mainyu).
+Indeed, it is likely that the tower is named the Maiden Tower because it was never destroyed by the enemy.
+From the religious perspective, the temple was never humiliated or desecrated by evil/ Ahriman (Avestan: Angra/Aŋra Mainyu).
 Therefore, if the tower wasn’t desecrated by enemy/evil (Ahriman), so it would continue to be a "virgin" (untouched) - hence, a "Maiden" Tower-Temple of Zoroastrian God Ahura Mazdā.

-4th-6th century silver and gilt Sassanian vessel assumed to be depicting Anahita,
+4th-6th century silver and gilt Sassanian vessel assumed to be depicting Goddess Anahita,

 (Cleveland Museum of Art, PA, USA)